cdr-stats/cdr-stats/README.rst

 Asterisk and other types of VoIP Switch.
 It allows you to interrogate CDR to provide reports and statistics via a simple to use powerful web interface.

-It is based on the Django Python Framework, Celery, Gevent and MongoDB.
+It is based on the Django Python Framework, Celery, Gevent, PostgreSQL and InfluxDB.

 Features